 Taking graduate students beyond traditional degree outcomes and supporting them as scholars to be global contributors prepared for a variety of career paths.

 Emboldening and activating USask’s internal and external graduate community.

 The College of Graduate and Postdoctoral Studies offers this award annually.
 The intent behind this award is to recognize the work and contributions of both CGPS staff and staff in other units.
 As such, the award will not be awarded to a CGPS staff member more than once every four years.

-The recipient's name will be engraved on the wall plaque located in front of the CGPS's office and receives a certificate of recognition in addition to being recognized at CGPS Graduate Council and in other USask media or events.
+The recipient's name will be engraved on the wall plaque located in front of the CGPS's office and receive a USask framed certificate of recognition and is recognized at the January CGPS Faculty Council.
 The award may not be awarded every year.

 All USask staff members currently employed (as of August 31st of the nomination year) on a full or part-time basis are eligible for the Clement Employee Service Award.
 Recipients of the award are not eligible to be nominated a second time.

 - Consistent excellence in job performance, providing exceptional service to graduate students, faculty, and fellow staff alike